 The God of the Bible, the one true Father God Yahweh Elohim, so loved the world that He sent His only begotten Son, Jesus Christ Yeshua Elohim, to sacrificially die on the cross for the sins of the whole world.
 Jesus Christ died for all people; past, present and future, and God wills all people to come to the knowledge of the truth and be saved.
 He has unlimited love and power to save all people in His time and in His order, extending beyond this age.
 This makes the one true God of the Bible the all-powerful, all-loving, wise, just, merciful, forgiving and gracious Father God.

 Make no mistake about it.
 You are profoundly affected by how you understand these three beliefs: Calvinism, Arminianism, and Universalism.
 Your understanding of God’s sovereignty, His love, His justice, His righteousness, His forgiveness and His grace are all fundamentally governed by your belief system.

-In fact, the truth of the matter is that both Calvinism and Arminianism are man-invented unbiblical theologies that have no revelation of who the true Christ of the Bible is, and His finished work on the cross for the universal salvation of the whole world.
+Calvinism and Arminianism are both man-invented theologies that deny the true Christ of the Bible and His finished work on the cross for the universal salvation of the whole world.